Daemonite/material/docs/4.6/material/text-fields.md

 Conditions for a good implementation:

 1. Form-control must be wrapped in a `div` or any other container
-1. You must add `form-ripple` class to this container
+1. You must add `.form-ripple` class to this container
-1. If you don't set a label for the input, replace `form-ripple` with `form-ripple-nolabel`
+1. If you don't set a label for the input, replace `.form-ripple` with `.form-ripple-nolabel`
-1. If you use a sized input control, apply the same size utility to the `form-ripple` (`.form-ripple-lg` or `.form-ripple-lg-nolabel` for a `form-control-lg`)
+1. If you use a sized input control, apply the same size utility to the `.form-ripple` (`.form-ripple-lg` or `.form-ripple-lg-nolabel` for a `.form-control-lg`)
-1. Complex inputs (select, 1 line textarea) don't have a `form-ripple` compatible with a *Helper message* (`.form-text` or validation messages).
+1. Complex inputs (select, 1 line textarea) don't have a `.form-ripple` compatible with a *Helper message* (`.form-text` or validation messages).
 If you don't set one, you can add `.form-ripple-bottom` to its container to activate line ripple.

 ### Demo